 Talk into every stop set.
 So many stations are now segueing into a promo going into a stop set and imaging coming out with no personality presence.
 At all.

 Talk out of stop sets.
-It doesn’t have to be long.
 Use the opportunity to introduce the next song or promote the next content.
 Or just say hello and make a connection by IZE-ing the content.

 Teach air talent to execute a game plan that includes a lot of music, with more personality presence.
-But without a lot of talk, at least in Stage 1 and 2.
 This is a great discipline.
 And yes, programmers, it takes time to coach this discipline.
 And yes, personalities, it takes a commitment to have something to say every time you open the microphone, even if it’s for a short period of time.

 Most radio stations interrupt the listening experience with spoken word elements between nearly every song, and before and after every stop set already.
 Promos and imaging are just as disruptive as personalities.
 The only difference is that it’s recorded elements.

-I’m not suggesting PD’s add a lot of talk in Stage 1 and 2.
+I’m not suggesting PD’s add a lot of talk in Stages 1 and 2.
 Far from it.
-But we have to introduce talent to listeners if there’s any hope of them becoming meaningful, difference making air talent.
+But we have to introduce talent to listeners if there’s any hope of them becoming meaningful, difference-making air talent.
 But without frequent exposure, personalities may never make it to Stage 3.
 Increase their presence to accelerate growth.

 Is This Really Radio's Most Valuable Resource For Personalities Programmers and Promotion Managers?